marcieloliveira/snmp-gateway-ccn/README.md

 #### Using a pre-configured Virtual Machine

-For downloading a pre-configured Virtual Machine clique on the link below.\
+For downloading a pre-configured Virtual Machine, clique on the link below.\
 https://goo.gl/0IzdXr

 Follow username and password: